lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

             "strategy": {
                 "type": "BALANCE",
                 "target": {
-                    "Ambulance": 0.2, # `Ambulance` should be a valid class in your `schema.json` "Bus": 0.4
+                    "Ambulance": 0.4, # `Ambulance` should be a valid class in your `schema.json` "Bus": 0.6
                 }
             }

         If the values of the target do not sum up to 1, the remainder is assumed to be the target for the other classes.
-        In this example with 20% ambulance and 40% bus, there is the implicit assumption, that the remaining 40% should come from any other class, e.g. from cars, bicycles or pedestrians.
+        For example, if we would set the target to 20% ambulance and 40% bus, there is the implicit assumption, that the remaining 40% should come from any other class, e.g. from cars, bicycles or pedestrians.

         Note that not specified classes do not influence the selection process!